bmehler/symfony-easyadmin-app/README.md

 ### Features

-- A Guestbook with Entities Conferences and Comments
+- A Guestbook with Entities Conferences, Comments and Users
-- Authentification for different Roles
+- User Authentification for different Roles
 - User Administration
-- Searching and filtering and pagination for the datasets
+- Searching, filtering and pagination for the datasets
 - Image upload

 ## Getting the Project